 43. Sell your clutter for cash

-If you haven’t deep cleaned your home for a while now, you might not realize that there are treasures lurking in your closet, storage, and drawers.
-Yes, we’re talking about clothes, shoes, bags, or electronics that are still in mint condition – but you no longer use.
+If you havenโt deep cleaned your home for a while now, you might not realize that there are treasures lurking in your closet, storage, and drawers.
+Yes, weโre talking about clothes, shoes, bags, or electronics that are still in mint condition no longer used.

-Selling some of your stuff is a great way to reduce the clutter in your home, free up storage space and make money.
-Sell your clutter for cash on Craigslist, Facebook Marketplace, or a garage sale.
+Selling some of your stuff is a great way to reduce the clutter in your home, free up storage space, and make money.
+Sell your clutter for cash on Craigslist, Facebook Marketplace, or at a garage sale.

-To sell old electronics such as tablets or iPhone or CDs and DVDs, try using this free Decluttr app here to sell them online for cash.
+To sell old electronics such as tablets, or iPhone or CDs and DVDs, try using this free Decluttr app to sell them online for cash.

-Related: 24 Best Websites To Sell Stuff Locally and Make Quick Cash From
+Related:ย 24ย Best Websites To Sell Stuff Locallyย and Make Cash Quick

 44. Rent out your extra space on AirBnb

-You can earn up to $100 a night per bedroom, depending on your location, and you can earn much much more if you’re renting out a whole house!
+You can earn up to $100 a night per bedroom, depending on your location, and earn much, much more if youโre renting out a whole house!

 46. Share a meal when eating out

-Most, if not all, restaurants serve big meals and it’s often impossible for me to finish what I ordered.
+Most, if not all, restaurants serve big portions and itโs often impossible for me to finish what I ordered.
 So, my husband and I usually just order one appetizer and main meal instead of ordering both for each of us.
-If we do order a dessert, we share it, too, saving us money and from eating more unnecessary calories.
+If we do order a dessert, we share it, too, saving us money and saving us from eating more unnecessary calories.

 47. Cut gym membership